Vimux/icewm-theme-icepick/README.md

 1. Activate theme: **Start (IceWM button) -> Settings -> Themes -> IcePick** \
 *Alternatively, use `~/.icewm/theme` file to change the current theme*

+## Motivation

+About once every few years, I maintained several old PCs with Linux/IceWM on it.
+The default IceWM theme looked a bit outdated, so I make my own theme + preferences.
+Occasionally I even updated a couple of things here and there as per user requests.
+Those days are over, old computers replaced, happy end.
+Anyway, I decided to keep this theme.

+I guess no one else will need this in 2021 (or later).
+Anyway, let it be stored here as a public backup.

 ## License

 This project is released under [GPLv2 license](LICENSE).